-- 1. The facility shall be designed to minimize impacts to open agricultural land and fields, even if not in production.
+- The facility shall be designed to minimize impacts to open agricultural land and fields, even if not in production.
 Clearing of natural vegetation shall be limited to what is necessary for the construction, operation and maintenance of the Ground-Mounted Solar Electric Installation.
-In no event shall tree stocking on the parcel to be developed for the installation be reduced to below Level-C as defined in 304 CMR 11.03 and as measured at the time of application.
 Grading that substantially disturbs the existing soil profile and structure is prohibited; sites shall be selected where construction may be accomplished without such earth work. - 2.
 Prior to any site disturbance and construction, the limits of the work shown on the approved site plan shall be surveyed and clearly marked by a Professional Land Surveyor.
 Upon completion of the survey, the Professional Land Surveyor shall verify to the Planning Board, in writing, that the limit of work, as shown on the approved site plans, has been established on site. - 3.
 The design shall minimize the use of concrete and other impervious materials to the maximum extent possible.
 Ground-Mounted Solar Electric Installation shall be installed on water permeable surfaces. - 4.
-Locating Ground-Mounted Solar Electric Installations, including access driveways and any associated drainage infrastructure on original grades in excess of 15% is prohibited.
+Locating Ground-Mounted Solar Electric Installations, including access driveways and any associated drainage infrastructure, on original grades in excess of 15% is prohibited.